heyitscarl-dev/mynd/README.md

 ## optimization

-This compiler is _very, very basic_, but I included a tiny optimization: instead of repeatidly incrementing the pointer (or data), i instead sum up the total value of the manipulation and apply that:
+This compiler is _very, very basic_, but I included a tiny optimization: instead of repeatedly incrementing the pointer (or data), i instead sum up the total value of the manipulation and apply that:

 ```